 (a) there are grounds to believe that their underlying proceeding has substantial merit and the defendant has no valid defence, and that (b) the harm likely to be or have been suffered and the corresponding public interest in permitting the proceeding to continue outweighs the public interest in protecting the expression.
 If either (a) or (b) is not met, then this will be fatal to the plaintiff discharging its burden and, as a consequence, the underlying proceeding will be dismissed.
 However, if the plaintiff can show that both are met, then the proceeding will be allowed to continue.

 In balancing the right to freedom of expression and the deleterious effects on expression, the Court went on to say,

 Fundamentally, s.
 137.1(4)(b) allows judges to assess how allowing individuals or organizations to vindicate their rights through a lawsuit — a fundamental value in its own right in a democracy — affects, in turn, freedom of expression and its corresponding influence on public discourse and participation in a pluralistic democracy.
 The burden is on the plaintiff to show on a balance of probabilities that it likely has suffered or will suffer harm, that such harm is a result of the expression established under s.
 137.1(3), and that the corresponding public interest in allowing the underlying proceeding to continue outweighs the deleterious effects on expression and public participation.
 The provision expressly requires that one consideration outweigh the other; this is substantively different from simply balancing the considerations against one another.

-In dismissing the case, the Court held that the land developer’s action lacked substantial merit and the developer was unable to demonstrate that the weighing of the public interest favoured permitting the case to continue.
+In dismissing the case, the Court held that the land developer’s action lacked substantial merit, and the developer was unable to demonstrate that the weighing of the public interest favored permitting the case to continue.